gvwilson/thirdbit/src/fiction/santas/index.md

 The elf scowled a moment longer, then turned her head slightly.
-"Go ahead," she ordered without taking her eyes off Finner.
+"Go ahead," she ordered the santa without taking her eyes off Finner.
-She held the ray gun steady as the smaller elf unbuckled the straps holding Finner down.
+She held the ray gun steady as the santa nervously unbuckled the straps holding Finner down.

 He sat up and rubbed his wrists.
 The elf waggled her ray gun toward the door.